infonova/infocmdb/README.md

 ```

 Set the `DB_PORT` in the `.env` file:

 ```ini
 DB_PORT=3306
 ```

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details
+This project is licensed under the Apache License 2.0 - see LICENSE file for details.